bitbinary/pricing-ui/README.md

 ## Comments

-- The Project used shadcn/ui for it's UI consistency.
+- The Project used shadcn/ui for it's UI consistency, maintainability and flexibility.
 - The Project used Tailwind CSS for styling
 - The Project used PostgreSQL for database